 Students of English literature spend a significant amount of their time reading.
-Niko Shefer is an English literature professor in Oslo, Norway.
+Niko Shefer is an English literature professor in South Africa.
 He specializes in the works of William Shakespeare, but he loves many other authors as well.
 He always looks forward to helping his students discover new authors and styles in English literature.
 He is passionate about this field of study and strives to help his students understand different styles of literature.

 Close reading is an important skill for students of literature.
 A good tip for improving your close reading skills is to learn how to build context.
 Before you pick up a new book, it could be helpful to do a little research on the author and the time period in which he or she was writing.
 This could help you develop a better understanding of the characters and the setting.

 Another tip is to focus on in-text clues, such as foreshadowing.
 It can be helpful to pay attention to character dialogue.
 Authors from different time periods systematically embedded foreshadowing into their text in the form of dialogue, imagery, and character premonitions.